wbcr/attiny10-quickstart/Readme.md

-# AVR Development Quick Start (using ATTiny10 + STK600 for external TPI programming)
+# AVR Development Quick Start (ATTiny10 + STK600 for external TPI programming)

 This a tiny example project to quick start development using the Atmel toolchain under Linux.
 It uses the ATTiny10 that can be programmed only in TPI mode.
 STK600 does not directly support external programming in TPI mode

-## 1. Install the development toolchain on your workstation.
+## 1. Install the development toolchain.

    On Arch Linux you can install the Atmel provided packages:

 ```shell
    $ yaourt -S avr-gcc-atmel